 - The Census provides information to assure that the town receives its' fair share of state and federal funds and grants.

-- The school census provides projection for future enrollments and related benefits which allows school administrators to apply for additional state and federal funds and grants.
+- The school census provides projections for future enrollments and related benefits which allows school administrators to apply for additional state and federal funds and grants.